File for less and get more.

-That’s because a new law passed late last year.
-The Protecting Americans from Tax Hikes Act of 2015 (PATH Act) says the IRS cannot issue credits or refunds for an over-payment before Feb.
-15, 2017 for any filer who claims the EITC or ACTC.
+The Protecting Americans from Tax Hikes Act of 2015 (PATH Act) says the Internal Revenue Service (IRS) cannot issue credits or refunds for an over-payment before Feb.
+15, 2018 for any filer who claims the EITC or ACTC.

-If you don’t file either of these credits, the IRS says your refund will likely be processed in the typical time frame of 21 days.
+If you don’t claim the EITC or the ACTC, the IRS says your refund will likely be processed in the typical time frame of 21 days.

 Refunds delayed may mean less fraudulent returns